-Vendor Capabilities and Performance
+IT Vendor Capabilities and Performance

-When selecting a new vendor, or monitoring performance, the IT vendor must have the capability to perform technical assistance, remotely, with a response time of no more than four hours, to a request for assistance.
+When selecting a new IT vendor, or monitoring IT vendor performance, the IT vendor must have the capability to perform remote technical assistance with a response time of no more than four hours, after receiving the request for assistance.
 The IT vendor must also have the capability to password protect and block access as needed.

 The IT vendor is required to conduct monthly monitoring of all Coalition IT systems and make necessary updates, install applicable releases, and make needed changes to the system.
-Annually the IT vendor performs a needs assessment and makes recommendations to the Coalition.
+Annually the IT vendor performs a needs assessment and policy review, then makes recommendations to the Coalition.